openstack/ironic/doc/source/deploy/drivers.rst

 - EatonPower (implemented according to MIB spec but not tested on hardware)
 - Teltronix

-Software Requirements
+Software requirements
 ^^^^^^^^^^^^^^^^^^^^^

 - The PySNMP package must be installed, variously referred to as ``pysnmp`` or ``python-pysnmp``

-Enabling the SNMP Power Driver
+Enabling the SNMP power driver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Add ``pxe_snmp`` to the list of ``enabled_drivers`` in
   ``/etc/ironic/ironic.conf``
 - Ironic Conductor must be restarted for the new driver to be loaded.

-Ironic Node Configuration
+Ironic node configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Nodes are configured for SNMP control by setting the Ironic node object's ``driver`` property to be ``pxe_snmp``.
+Nodes are configured for SNMP control by setting the ironic node object's ``driver`` property to be ``pxe_snmp``.
 Further configuration values are added to ``driver_info``: